vansh-tandon/MusicWiki/README.md

 ## UI
 The UI has been designed to match the indicative UI provided in the specs.
 The UI elements have been created using ConstraintLayout and RecyclerView.
+Screenshots of it can be found at the end of this README.

 ## Assumptions
 * The app assumes that the Last.fm API key provided in the build.gradle file is valid and will not expire.